Print Fact Sheet

 The FLSA requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at not less than time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.

 However, Section 13(a)(1) of the FLSA provides an exemption from both minimum wage and overtime pay for employees employed as bona fide executive, administrative, professional and outside sales employees.
-Section 13(a)(1) and Section 13(a)(17) also exempt certain computer employees.
-To qualify for exemption, employees generally must meet certain tests regarding their job duties and be paid on a salary basis at not less than $684* per week.
-Job titles do not determine exempt status.
-In order for an exemption to apply, an employee’s specific job duties and salary must meet all the requirements of the Department’s regulations.
+Section 13(a)(1) and Section 13(a)(17) also exempt employees in certain computer-related occupations.
+Job titles do not determine exemption status.
+In order for an exemption to apply, an employee's specific job duties and salary must meet the requirements of the Department's regulations.
+The standard salary level can be found in 29 CFR 541.600 and listed at https://www.dol.gov/agencies/whd/overtime/salary-levels.

 See other fact sheets in this series for more information on the exemptions for executive, professional, computer and outside sales employees, and for more information on the salary basis requirement.